How alerts work in SAM

 - Acknowledge an alert that you are working on

-- Click on any alert to go to the Alert Details page for more information
+- Click any alert to open the Alert Details page for more information

 - Click Manage Alerts to enable/disable, add or edit any alert.